jacobxperez/rams/.github/CONTRIBUTING.md

 and readability, with a limited number of font weights and sizes.
 * The components will be designed to be visually unobtrusive, with a focus on their functionality rather than their visual appearance.
-* The overall design must be focused on the user experience, with an emphasis on making the website easy and enjoyable to use.
-This would be achieved through the use of intuitive navigation, clear calls-to-action, and a focus on user needs.
 * All of this requirements must be done with as little code as possible.

 ## Bug Reports